 Fiona Beckett is a Decanter contributor and a food and wine pairing expert with her own website, matchingfoodandwine.com

-This article was originally published in 2016, but has been updated by the Decanter.com team in March 2018 to include new wines.
+This article was originally published in 2016, but has been updated by the Decanter.com team in February 2019 to include new wines and additional advice, including that of sommelier Kelvin McCabe.